privacybydesign/pbdf-website/pages/pages-root-folder/index-en.md

    authentication of student and employees and for digital signing of, e.g., examination grades.

+* [NLnet](https://nlnet.nl) for development of a prototype for identity-based encryption on the basis of IRMA, via the *Next Generation Internet* programma NGI-PET, under the aegis of the European Union's DG Communications Networks, Content and Technology.

  * [SURFnet](https://www.surf.nl/en/services-and-products/surfconext/index.html),
    for issuing and verifying of attributes through SURFconext.